pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/Progress.md

 ## Implementation

-The IFrameDialog component can be configured with the following properties:
+The `Progress` component can be configured with the following properties:

 | Property | Type | Required | Description |
 | ---- | ---- | ---- | ---- |